LRijpkema/Weatheria-App/README.md

 ## Usage

 1. Register or log in.
-2. Customize your dashboard by adding/removing widgets and setting preferred locations.
+2. Customize your experience by setting your preferred locations.
 3. Access real-time weather updates.
+4. Share your experience and leave comments on current weather conditions.

 ## Technologies Used